nando/redminerb/README.md

 Will return only the ID following by the user e-mail.

+You can see all the available fields with `redminerb users me`.

+#### Show our info in the Redmine server

+    $ redminerb users me

+Will show the data in the Redmine server associated with the account that has the API key used to access the Rest API (hopefully your data :).

 #### Create new user

     $ redminerb users create --login "wadus" --password "ultrasecret" \